HaydenFennell/EMBRIO-modeling-course/docs/source/module1_introToModeling.rst

 *Biological Model:*

-* Are there missing or extraneous components in the model
+* Are there missing or extraneous components in the model?

 For the second question we should determine if the computable model is capable of answering or initial hypothesis.
 Note that here we are not asking if the model does answer the question, instead we are just asking if it can answer the question.
 We should examine the model outputs and determine if they are comparable to some experimentally observed data.
 If there are no model outputs that can be directly mapped to experimental data, then we have no way to verify the basic functioning of the model.